 SKAGEN AS (SKAGEN) is a management company for mutual funds and manages SKAGEN funds.
 When managing funds, SKAGEN must always act in the best interests of the funds and the client.

 However, instances could arise where the interests of the funds or the client are in conflict, or where a conflict of interest occurs between SKAGEN employees and the funds.
 The objective of these guidelines is to identify possible conflicts of interest which could arise in SKAGEN's activities and to describe the measures instigated to prevent or handle these in accordance with relevant laws and regulations.
 The policy shall contribute to:

-This policy is based on the guidelines on handling conflicts of interest in the Storebrand Group and the Securities Fund Regulations §§ 2-20 - 2-23.
+This policy is based on the guidelines on handling conflicts of interests in the Storebrand group and the Securities Fund Regulations §§ 2-20 - 2-23.

 Conflicts of interest are conflicts that arise because of different interests or priorities.
-Conflicts of interest can arise between the internal funds, external funds, unit holders, fund managers in the Storebrand Group, Board members and employees.
+Conflicts of interests can arise between the internal funds, external funds, unit holders, fund managers in the Storebrand group, Board members and employees.
 In addition to legal requirements, it is important to ensure all employees have the competence to identify potential conflicts of interest in order for them to be managed according to this policy.